 Find out whether the country you’re working or planning to visit next is on the list of the Totalization Agreement that helps self-employed Americans avoid double taxation.
 However, if you’re already paying taxes in the country you’re working in, you should declare it to the U.S. federal government to reduce your tax responsibilities and receive credits.

 6. Know S-corp

-S corporation is a special tax status that passes corporate income, losses, deductions, and credits to their shareholders for federal tax purposes.
+S corporation is a special tax status that passes corporate income, losses, deductions, as well as credits to their shareholders for federal tax purposes.
 Going through the S-corp route allows digital nomad entrepreneurs and self-employed individuals to pass the business tax burden to their shareholders.
 This will now be processed and recorded in the personal tax records of the shareholders, respectively which avoids double taxation.

 7. Don’t forget health care costs on your tax returns

-If you’ve been working in a foreign country for over 330 days for 12 consecutive months, you get tax exemption from health care coverage.
-You can check the Affordable Care Act (ACA) tax provisions to see which ACA topics apply to individual taxpayers.
+If you’ve been working in a foreign country for over 330 days for 12 consecutive months, you also get tax exemption from health care coverage.
+You can check the Affordable Care Act (ACA) tax provisions in order to see which ACA topics apply to individual taxpayers.

-If you already qualify for the FEIE, you may check to see if you are eligible for a Short-term Gap Exemption, where you are allowed to go without coverage for two months in a year.
+If you already qualify for the FEIE, you may check to see if you are eligible for a Short-term Gap Exemption.
+This will allow you to go without coverage for two months in a year.
 You can read through IRS’ Health Coverage Exemptions to learn more.

 To Sum It All Up

 Knowing and understanding your tax responsibilities as a U.S. citizen while traveling and living in a foreign country can be challenging to navigate.
 Tax filing is not easy, but you can make the job more manageable with the help of experts.